snapcd-samples/sample-deployment/README.md

   -backend-config="key=prod.terraform.tfstate"
 ```

+### How Snap CD helps you inject such a configuraiton

 Snap CD offers a way to initialize vanilla modules (i.e. that have no backend configuration in them) with any backend of your choosing via [Extra Files](https://docs.snapcd.io/how-it-works/configuration/extra-files/), [Backend Configs](https://docs.snapcd.io/how-it-works/configuration/backend-configs/) and [Hooks](https://docs.snapcd.io/how-it-works/configuration/hooks/).
-Depending on your exact requirements, using one or more of the above resource types
+Depending on your exact requirements, you could use one or more of these resources to instantiate the backend.

+(As an aside note, [Extra Files](https://docs.snapcd.io/how-it-works/configuration/extra-files/) and [Hooks](https://docs.snapcd.io/how-it-works/configuration/hooks/) are also quite useful for provider initialization).